css-143-test/CSS143_YoungHumanV2/README.md

 Download them and edit them in your IDE according to assignment directions.
 If you've already started your assignment, just upload your code.

+You'll get 3 kinds of feedback:
+1. Checkstyle feedback on code style mistakes in the Google Java Style
+2. Misspell report on detected misspellings in your code and comments
+3. Unit tests by JUnit, testing if your functions are performing as expected

+To view feedback go to the Actions tab above and click on the lastest workflow.

 ## Action
 Once you're ready to test them, edit the template files and they will be tested using GitHub Actions.
 This is the action page: <br>